ssvb/ssvb.github.com/_posts/2013-02-01-new-xf86-video-sunxifb-ddx-driver.md

 Please refer to UMP documentation for more information regarding this.
 {% endhighlight text %}
-BTW, if anyone has some doubts and wonders if these colored bars in the chart are really correlated with reality, I sugest checking my youtube video about [Linux on ARM Chromebook: xf86-video-armsoc vs. xf86-video-fbdev](http://www.youtube.com/watch?v=Vzmckw3fAQo).
+BTW, if anyone has some doubts and wonders if these colored bars in the chart are really correlated with reality, I suggest checking my youtube video about [Linux on ARM Chromebook: xf86-video-armsoc vs. xf86-video-fbdev](http://www.youtube.com/watch?v=Vzmckw3fAQo).
 The xf86-video-armsoc driver has all the same 2D performance problems :-(